×

 30 PSI (2.1 bar)

-*Disclaimer: The information provided in this article & table is intended for reference purposes only and should not be considered as authoritative or fact.
-Tyre pressures can vary based on a variety of factors including, but not limited to, vehicle load, tyre condition, and environmental temperatures.
-We strongly recommend that you consult your vehicle's handbook or contact the manufacturer directly to obtain the official tyre pressure recommendations specific to your vehicle.
-We assume no responsibility for any discrepancies or inaccuracies that may be present.
+*Disclaimer: the data that has been provided in the above table is intended for reference purposes only.
+The numbers are not to be considered as authoritative or fact.
+Tyre pressures can vary based on a variety of factors.
+We strongly recommend that you consult your vehicle's handbook or contact the manufacturer directly when looking to obtain the tyre pressure recommendations for your vehicle.
+No responsibility for any discrepancies or inaccuracies that may be present is assumed by Blackcircles.com.

 Join the conversation